 The 2021-2022 School Year: Advancing Our Vision

-As the start of the school year quickly approaches, we remain dedicated to providing the highest-quality educational experience to each and every student in our school community.
 Our students’ successes this school year are reliant on our ability to come together as partners in education.
-We are grateful for your partnership as we head into the 2021-2022 school year.
+We are grateful for your partnership as we navigate the 2021-2022 school year.
 Together, we ignite each student’s passion for learning, preparing for a life of infinite possibilities.
 This is our mission!

-We understand that students and families may have questions about exactly what our daily school procedures, mitigation strategies, close contact and quarantine procedures, and possible virtual learning will look like as we begin the new year.
+We understand that students and families may have questions about exactly what our daily school procedures, mitigation strategies, close contact, and quarantine procedures.
 Please review the information below to find out more details and access Frequently Asked Questions.
 If you cannot find the answer to a specific question or need more information, please reach out to your building principal.

 On campus instruction with full access to all classrooms and educators throughout our buildings will be the primary method of instruction for the 2021-2022 school year.
 As we continue to receive guidance from the Washington Ozaukee Public Health Department in monitoring the transmission level of COVID-19 in our community, a variety of layered mitigation strategies will be implemented as risk varies.
 In addition to our mitigation strategies, some routine school operations may be adjusted to better promote safe and healthy learning environments.